 No city or town in Canada boasts as much character and quirk quite like Dawson, Yukon.
-Built on the back of the Klondike Gold Rush, Dawson was a boomtown that saw its population balloon to 40,000+ and prospered along those that made their fortune.
+Built on the back of the Klondike Gold Rush, Dawson was a boomtown that saw its population balloon to 40,000+ and prospered along with those that made their fortune.
 Along with those riches came hotels, brothels, bars, and gambling halls.
 Yes, life was good in Dawson City…for two whole years.
 Even though the gold rush was short, visiting Dawson City today is much like it was during its prime.
 With a fascinating history that has been well-preserved, there is no place like it.

 Stroll the Town